FrodeRanders/raft/docs/seeding-using-dns.md

 We still need to provide a seed list like: ```raft-1:7000,raft-2:7000,raft-3:7000```

-then you can skip SRV locally and still be conceptually close to OpenShift.

 ### Manually setting up Docker for using DNS SRV records (for seeding)

 The cleanest approach to serve DNS SRV records for seeding is to run CoreDNS